Home » Migration » Master Office 365 Staged Migration: A Comprehensive PowerShell Tutorial!

 Approved By Anuraag Singh

-In order to use Exchange Online Powershell cmdlets, there is a need to sign in and import cmdlets on the PowerShell session of Windows.
+To use Exchange Online Powershell cmdlets, there is a need to sign in and import cmdlets on the PowerShell session of Windows.
 Users need to fulfill certain prerequisites before starting this migration.
-Know what you need to know about an Office 365 Staged migration.

-Below-mentioned points are some of the Office 365 Staged migration requirements:
+Below-mentioned points are some of the transition requirements:

-• With Azure Active Directory sync, accounts should be properly synchronized between the domain of on-premises Active Directory and Office 365 for working with staged migration.
+• With Azure Active Directory sync, accounts should be properly synchronized between the domain of on-premises Active Directory & Office 365 for working with staged migration.

-• No other recipient types like distributed groups, contacts and mail-enabled users cannot be migrated with an Office 365 Staged migration procedure.
+• No other recipient types like distributed groups, contacts, and mail-enabled users cannot be migrated with this procedure.
 Therefore, only the user’s mailboxes and resource mailboxes can be migrated.

 • The primary domain name should be verified by your Office 365 organization.